openstack-archive/rack/tools/setup/README.md

-# How To Build Rack Image
+# How to work RACK

 ## Overview